dae-cpp/dae-cpp/README.md

 };
 ```

-Then add user-defined Jacobian to speed up the computation (useful for big systems):
+Then add the user-defined Jacobian to speed up the computation (useful for big systems):

 ```cpp
 my_system.solve(x0, t, MyJacobian());
 ```

 ### (Optional) Step 6.
-Tweak the solver options
+Tweak the [solver options](https://dae-cpp.github.io/solver-options.html)

 For example, restrict the maximum time step: